+What colour is your child’s lower eyelid?
 This simple check can help you figure out if your child has low iron.
-Gently pull down their lower eyelid and check the colour of the inside of the eyelid.
-If the colour is pale pink or whitish looking your child could be low in iron.
-The image attached is after 90 days of supplementation for low iron levels.
+Gently pull down your child’s lower eyelid and check the colour of the inside of the eyelid.
+If the colour appears pale pink or whitish, your child may be low in iron.

 Common Symptoms of Low Iron in Children

-Iron is essential for growth and development in children.
-Most of the discussions about iron focus on women due to the blood loss from menstruation.
-Many women have very heavy periods that can greatly diminish iron stores.
+Low iron in kids can start during pregnancy.
+Many women have very heavy periods that can greatly diminish their iron stores.
 The World Health Organization states that approximately every second pregnant woman in the developing world is anemic.
-Doctors, midwives and other health care professionals encourage women to take a supplement with iron but there is not much discussion about kids and iron.
+Doctors, midwives and other health care professionals encourage women to take a supplement with iron.

-The problem is if you aren’t looking you do not see iron deficiency in children until it becomes a health concern.
+The problem is, if you aren’t looking, you do not notice symptoms of iron deficiency in children until it becomes a health concern.
 Iron deficiency is not a gaping wound or a digestive issue.
-And when you finally realize your child is low in iron it may take some work to get those iron levels back up.
+When you finally realize your child is low in iron, it may take some work to get those iron levels back up.

 Raising Low Iron Through Diet

 To combat iron deficiency, ensure your child eats a healthy and balanced diet.
 Now this is easier said than done.
-I laugh because if I was able to put all the foods my two girls like to eat into one diet it would be perfectly balanced but because they each like completely different foods it is not the case.
-One is a self-proclaimed vegetarian who can spot the hidden meat in any meal and I have to persuade, bribe and trick my carnivore who only eats the occasional vegetable.
+I laugh because if I was able to put all the foods my two girls like to eat into one diet it would be perfectly balanced, but because they each like completely different foods it is not the case.
+One of my kids is a self-proclaimed vegetarian who can spot the hidden meat in any meal, while I have to persuade, bribe and trick my other child, a carnivore, who only eats the occasional vegetable.

 Iron Supplements for Children

-If you think your child may have low iron levels or iron deficiency anemia make an appointment with your family doctor or health care provider.
+If you think your child may have low iron levels, or iron deficiency anemia, make an appointment with your family doctor or health care provider.
 In the meantime, make a food diary of what your child is eating.
-Sometimes all it takes is for us to write something down and see it on paper to realize they just are not or cannot get what they need from their current diet.
+Sometimes all it takes is for us to write something down and see it on paper to realize they just are not getting (or cannot get) what they need from their current diet.